-The Bank is able to agilely adjust FTP rates applicable to different currencies and
+The Bank is able to agilely adjust FTP rates applicable to different currencies and terms, according to the Bank's loan-deposit ratio, funding gap and business goals.

 The Treasury Department timely tunes arrangement of current assets according to the daily fund gap and the demand and supply of market funds.
 Meanwhile, it conducts the situational simulation and stress tests, forecasts possible fund gap and evaluates possible fund sources and funding timing in order to assess the capital liquidity of the Bank.